Start Your Alaska LLC in just a Few Minutes

 Article 3: Registered Agents

 You will need to write the name and address of the registered agent in this section.
-According to the state laws, a registered agent must have a physical address and an email address, which should remain active throughout the duration of business.
-While a resident of Alaska can be a registered agent, it is better to use a commercial registered agent.
-Commercial registered agents are professional companies authorized by the state to provide such services.
+According to the state laws, a registered agent must have a physical address and an email address in Alaska.
+Both should remain active throughout the duration of business.
+While a resident of Alaska can be a registered agent, it is better to use a registered agent service when you form an Alaska LLC.
+Commercial registered agents are professional companies authorized by the state to operate as a registered agent service.
 Details about the registered agents are given in the next section.

 Article 4: Management

-Just like other U.S. States, the management of LLC can include members of the company or the appointed managers of the company.
-If you haven’t appointed a manager, you can put the names and address of the management.
-If you have one or more managers to control your business affairs, you will need to provide their information.
-For single individual LLC, they can name themselves as the manager of the company or just write their name and address.
+Just like other U.S. States, the management of an Alaska LLC can include members of the company or the appointed managers of the company.
+If you haven’t appointed a manager to oversee business activities, you can put the names and address of the management for your Alaska LLC.
+If you have one or more managers to control your business affairs, you will need to provide their details.
+For single individual Alaska LLC, they can name themselves as the manager of the company or just write their name and address.

 Article 5: Optional Provisions

 This is an optional section for you to fill.
-A lot of times, there is not enough space to provide detail information about your business.
+A lot of times, there is not enough space to provide detailed information about your Alaska LLC.
 If you cannot complete a specific Article, you can attach a separate page or pages to complete the registration requirements.
 As such, you will need to indicate the reason for using additional space.
-Just treat this page as information section where you can let the state authorities know about the structure of organization, liabilities, legal issues, and related information.
+Just treat this page as an additional section where you can let the state authorities know about the structure of your organization, liabilities, legal issues, and related information.

 Article 6: Signatures

-This section is self-explanatory as you just need to sign the paper.
-It is usually signed by the person or a representative of a legal entity that fills information about the Article of Organization.
-You don’t have to be a member or stakeholder of the organization to sign the documents.
-Anyone including the professional agent can sign it.
-The signatory is assumed to have filled the information; therefore, it is better to get the papers signed from the person who has filled Article of Organization.
+This section is self-explanatory as you just need to sign the paper in order to form an LLC in Alaska.
+It is usually signed by the person or a representative of a legal entity that fills information about the Articles of Organization.
+You don’t have to be a member or stakeholder of the Alaska LLC to sign the documents.
+The signatory is assumed to have filled out the Articles, therefore, it is better to get the papers signed from the person who has filled out the Articles of Organization.

 Once Article of Organization is submitted, it’s time to appoint a registered agent.
 Details about the registration are given below:

-A “registered agent” or “agent for service of process” is any person or legal entity that receives and handles legal papers and claims on behalf of a limited liability company.
-To establish an LLC, everyone must designate a registered agent.
+A “registered agent” or “agent for service of process” is any person or legal entity that receives and handles legal papers and claims on behalf of an Alaska LLC.
+To establish an LLC in Alaska, everyone must designate an Alaska registered agent for an Alaska LLC.

 There are a lot of private service providers that offer registered agent service at an affordable cost.
 The state requires these private companies to fulfill certain criteria to offer such services.
 The advantage of a private service provider is their ability to offer round-the-clock service to clients enabling them to receive their legal papers and important documents in a timely manner.